mubashar-iqbal/DecepSEC/README.md

 Blockchain technology ensures the integrity, transparency, and tamper-proof storage of deception data, TI, and attacker profiles.

-# Simulators
+## Simulators
-We use a simulator approach to generate and simulate data from six sensors without having the need to configure and manage physical IoT devices.
-Navigate to simulator directory in a terminal and execute ```dotnet run```command to start simulators.
-The simulators will generate data for sensors in json format and send it to the ingestor.
+We use a simulator approach to generate and simulate data from six sensors without configuring and managing physical IoT devices.
+Navigate to the simulator directory in a terminal and execute ```dotnet run``` command to start simulators.
+The simulators will generate sensor data in JSON format and send it to the ingestor.

-# Ingestor
+## Ingestor
-The Azure function is used to create the process of ingesting data into the Azure Digital Twins.
+The Azure function creates the process of ingesting data into the Azure Digital Twins.
 The function receives the data and uses a JSON document patch to transform it, then updates the digital twins properties using the digital twins APIs.

 Use Microsoft Visual Studio to compile and deploy ingestor to Microsoft Azure cloud using Azure function.

-# Solidity Smart Contract
+## Solidity Smart Contract
-We use Ethereum blockchain to create smart contracts and deployed on the Ethereum Sepolia testnet.
+We use the Ethereum blockchain to create smart contracts and deploy them on the Ethereum Sepolia testnet.

-# Azure digital twin explorer
+## Azure digital twin explorer
-Azure Digital Twins Explorer is a visual tool for exploring the data in the Azure Digital Twins graph.
-As well as, to view, query, and edit models, twins, and relationships.
+Azure Digital Twins Explorer is a visual tool for exploring the Azure Digital Twins graph data.
+As well as view, query, and edit models, twins, and relationships.

 [Azure Digital Twins Explorer](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-azure-digital-twins-explorer)